OPWG Book Reader Question #2, ‘Muscle Mass & Posture Help’: Evette Weiss, New York

 Best Diet for Optimal Muscle Mass & Posture

-I buy mostly organic, and do red meat sparingly; a few times a month at most.
+I buy mostly organic, healthy food and eat red meat sparingly; a few times a month at most.
 I am probably 70% vegetarian/30% carnivore (100% omnivore) and try and do one vegan meal a day.
 I do not count calories, I focus more on nutrition and the specific nutrients in the food I eat.

 I drink mostly pure water, but also coffee, green tea, black tea, kombucha, and more purified water.

 I basically cut sugar out years ago, although every now and again, a few times a month, I will indulge.
 But stevia has become a nice substitute.

 I do limit carbs, focusing on a lot of diverse vegetables like broccoli, spinach, kale, cauliflower, Brussel sprouts, peas, mushrooms, onions, tomato, carrot, corn, peppers, chilis, etc. I focus on proteins like chicken, salmon, quinoa, oatmeal (whole oats), beans, rice, sprouted bread, whey & pea protein, and nuts & seeds.
 Spices like turmeric, red pepper, black pepper, sea salt, etc.

 Healthy, cold-pressed oils like extra virgin olive oil, flax seed with lignan, virgin coconut oil (really externally), fish oil, etc.

 I do a fantastic fruit smoothy in the morning with blueberry, banana, mango, raspberry, cherry, and strawberry, sometimes pineapple, along with flaxseed oil, spirulina, blackstrap molasses, etc. All in all, I do my best to keep my diet as clean and as diverse as possible.